darasus/ai-blog/content/go-language-for-cloud-computing.md

   availability.
 The cost of development, training, maintenance, and support can also be considered.
 The speed and performance of a language can be measured by the speed of your application and overall performance.
+intro: >-
+  The cloud is the future of computing, and its adoption continues to grow at a fast pace.
+In fact, IDC estimates that worldwide public cloud services will grow from $206 billion in revenue in 2017 to $345 billion by 2021.
+New types of cloud services are also emerging every day.

+  A majority of organizations now use cloud services as part of their IT strategy.
+From handling peak demand to reducing costs and improving availability, cloud-based services have proven their worth for many businesses.
+Even so, making the move can be challenging for IT professionals and software developers.
+There are several considerations when choosing which programming language is best for creating software applications for the cloud, including the following:
 ---

 ## Language selection process